AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ---
-title: Search engine shows [!DNL Elasticsearch] despite [!DNL OpenSearch] installation
+title: [!DNL Elasticsearch] is shown as the search engine despite [!DNL OpenSearch] installation
 description: This topic describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch] even after installing or upgrading to [!DNL OpenSearch].
 ---
 # Search engine shows [!DNL Elasticsearch] despite [!DNL OpenSearch] installation